SaumyaSubham/WatchSamachaar/README.md

-# fake_news_detection
+# news_watch

+First of all, Welcome Everyone!
+This is a project of Machine Learning and
-Today, We are going to create Fake News Detection using Machine Language
+In this project, We are going to create a Fake News Detection model using Machine Language

 Nowadays, Fake News is a severe concerns for everyone.
 We can't identify the truth within hundreds of hundreds new articles in our daily life.